Contributing Guide

 - Lint -

-just lintto fix formatting, check SUMMARY.md, and validate links - Add to SUMMARY.md - Include new ADR in navigation (required for mdBook)
+just lintto fix formatting, check metadata, check SUMMARY.md, and validate links - Submit PR - Ready for review

 Useful Commands